liangjunchen88/Full-Stack-Auction-Site/README.md

  	Open your code editor or IDE (like Visual Studio Code, PyCharm, etc.).

-	Navigate to the gotham-auctions project folder.
+	Navigate to the auction project folder.

 	Create a new file at the root of this folder and name it .env.